Comparisons

 Does Publer have a free plan and posthell does not?

 Yes.
-Publer offers a free tier, while posthell is paid only at Solo $12 per month and Pro $29 per month.
+Publer offers a free tier, while posthell is paid only, with flat tiers from $49 per month ($37 billed yearly).
 If a free plan is a must, Publer is the clear pick there.

 What does posthell do that Publer focuses on less?